top of page

 We assess metabolic signaling — not just weight.

-The goal is durable metabolic flexibility — not rapid weight reduction.
+The goal is durable metabolic resilience — not rapid weight reduction.

 Care is structured and longitudinal.